openstack/cliff/announce.rst

 What's New In This Release?
 ===========================

-- Asking for help about a command by prefix lists all matching commands.
+- Clean up interactive mode flag settting.
-- Add formatters for HTML, JSON, and YAML.
+- Add support for Python 2.6, contributed by heavenshell.
+- Fix multi-word commands in interactive mode.

 Documentation
 =============